faenrandir/a_careful_examination/documents/science/the_6000_year_problem.md

 > A. We are to understand that the first seal contains the things of the first thousand years, and the second also of the second thousand years, and so on until the seventh.

-According to this revelation, Adam and Eve existed sometime around 4,000 BCE and this was approximately when the earth began its temporal existence.
-However, this date is virtually impossible to reconcile in any straightforward manner with what is known about, for instance, [Australian aboriginal artifacts](https://en.wikipedia.org/wiki/History_of_Indigenous_Australians#Origins), [the invention of agriculture](https://en.wikipedia.org/wiki/History_of_agriculture), or the evidence suggesting [continuous inhabitation of the city of Jericho since 9,000 BCE](https://en.wikipedia.org/wiki/Jericho#History_and_archaeology).
+According to this direct revelation, Adam and Eve existed sometime around 4,000 BCE and this was approximately when the earth began its temporal existence.
+This date is difficult to reconcile with what is known about, for instance, [Australian aboriginal artifacts](https://en.wikipedia.org/wiki/History_of_Indigenous_Australians#Origins), [the invention of agriculture](https://en.wikipedia.org/wiki/History_of_agriculture), or the evidence suggesting [continuous inhabitation of the city of Jericho since 9,000 BCE](https://en.wikipedia.org/wiki/Jericho#History_and_archaeology).

 Note: The idea that the earth began its temporal existence 6,000 years ago should not be confused with the length of creation (i.e., the 6 "days" of creation are different than the 7 seals referred to by Joseph Smith in D&C 77 [as diagrammed here](http://ndbf.net/002m/Overview.jpg)).
 The Church freely admits the earth could have been created over a long period of time, suggesting that the "the Hebrew word for day ... can also be used in the sense of an indeterminate length of time" ([Encyclopedia of Mormonism: Earth](http://eom.byu.edu/index.php/Earth)).